-Association of American Railroads, Railroad Facts, 2010 Edition, Washington, DC, November 2010, pp. 27, 28, 33, 34, 36, 49, 52, 61.
+Association of American Railroads, Railroad Facts, 2011 Edition, Washington, DC, November 2011, pp. 27, 28, 33, 34, 36, 49, 52, 61.
 (Additional resources: www.aar.org)

-&lt;sup>a Does not include self-powered units.
+^a Does not include self-powered units.

-&lt;sup>b Does not include private or shipper-owned cars.
+^b Does not include private or shipper-owned cars.
 Beginning in 2001, Canadian-owned U.S. railroads are excluded.

-&lt;sup>c Tons originated is a more accurate representation of total tonnage than revenue tons.
+^c Tons originated is a more accurate representation of total tonnage than revenue tons.
 Revenue tons often produces double-counting of loads switched between rail companies.

-&lt;sup>d Data represent total locomotives used in freight and passenger service.
+^d Data represent total locomotives used in freight and passenger service.
 Separate estimates are not available.

 According to the 2007 Commodity Flow Survey, 7% of all freight ton-miles are rail intermodal shipments (truck/rail or rail/water).
 See Table 5.15 for details.
-The number of trailers and containers moved by railroads has increased almost six-fold from 1965 to 2009.
-Containerization has increased in the last two decades, evidenced by the 258% increase in the number of containers from 1988 to 2009.
-The number of trailers moved by rail, however, fell to an all-time low in 2009.
+The number of trailers and containers moved by railroads has increased almost seven-fold from 1965 to 2010.
+Containerization has increased in the last two decades, evidenced by the 316% increase in the number of containers from 1988 to 2010.
+The number of trailers moved by rail, however, fell to an all-time low in 2009, but rose in 2010.

-Table 9.9 Intermodal Rail Traffic, 1965-2009a
+Table 9.9 Intermodal Rail Traffic, 1965-2010^a